jcwells18/Python-Challenge/README.md

 # Python-Challenge
 In this python challenge, I created two scripts that analyze two different data sets.
-The two scripts import from csv files and export summary results into a txt file.
+The two scripts import from csv files and export summary results into a txt files.

 PyBank